mzelinka/Internal_DYAMOND3_prototype/DYAMOND3/index.md

 In this context, the latest generation of high resolution (<5k km horizontal grid spacing) global storm-resolving models (GSRMs) serves as a potential game changer.
 This is because they explicitly simulate more small-scale processes, thereby requiring fewer subgrid-scale parameterizations than their coarse-resolution counterparts, with the anticipation that this will allow them to simulate climate more reliably.
 Indeed, GSRMs have been shown to simulate cloud and precipitation characteristics with much greater fidelity than coarse resolution models ([Caldwell et al 2021](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2021MS002544)), and explicitly simulate impactful weather events like tropical cyclones and mesoscale convective systems that cannot be resolved by coarse resolution models ([Judt et al 2021](https://www.jstage.jst.go.jp/article/jmsj/99/3/99_2021-029/_html/-char/en); [Feng et al 2018](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018MS001305)).
 Despite these improvements, they still struggle with simulating clouds that are formed from sub-kilometer-scale motions or that depend sensitively on representation of cloud microphysics, which remain unresolved.
 The DYAMOND (DYnamics of the Atmospheric general circulation Modeled On Non-hydrostatic Domains) Project was established to facilitate intercomparison of GSRM representations of the atmospheric circulation at timescales of weeks to decades and to explore the ability of such models to better represent the atmospheric general circulation relative to traditional global climate models.
 The [first](https://www.esiwace.eu/the-project/past-phases/dyamond-initiative/services-dyamond-summer) and [second](https://www.esiwace.eu/the-project/past-phases/dyamond-initiative/services-dyamond-winter) phases of DYAMOND were successful in uniting and invigorating a growing community of global storm-resolving modelers to simulate and examine 40-day simulation campaigns in northern-hemisphere summer and winter seasons (respectively).<br/><br/>

 The next logical step is to examine climate warming simulations with GSRMs.
 As part of this 3rd Phase of DYAMOND, a pair of year-long “AMIP-style” prescribed SST/SIC simulations will be conducted.
 The first is the control climate experiment already described in [Takasuka et al. (2024)](https://progearthplanetsci.springeropen.com/articles/10.1186/s40645-024-00668-1).
 The second is identical to this control experiment, except with sea surface temperatures uniformly increased by 4K everywhere.
-This pair of simulations will be used to explore the response of climate to warming and follow from Cess-Potter experiments that have routinely been conducted over the past several decades with coarse resolution models as an efficient way to diagnose key processes governing climate sensitivity without the need for long coupled model integrations.
+This pair of simulations will be used to explore the response of climate to warming and follow from the [Cess and Potter (1988)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JD093id07p08305) experiments that have routinely been conducted over the past several decades with coarse resolution models as an efficient way to diagnose key processes governing climate sensitivity without the need for long coupled model integrations.
 [Ringer et al. (2014)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1002/2014GL060347) and [Qin et al. (2022)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021JD035460) have demonstrated that such idealized simulations can effectively capture the key feedback mechanisms seen in fully coupled simulations, including cloud feedbacks at global and regional scales.
 Moreover, [Qin et al. (2022)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021JD035460) find that atmosphere-only +4K experiments of short duration (e.g., only a single year) are sufficient for capturing this signal.
 This motivates the proposed experimental design described below.<br/><br/>

 ### The goals of these simulations are to: